2024 Full Moon calendar: When to see the Full Moon and phases

 Common questions about Full Moons

 What is the difference between a Full Moon and a New Moon?
-A Full Moon is witnessed when Earth lies between the Sun and the Moon, making the entire Moon’s face visible.
+A Full Moon is witnessed when Earth is between the Sun and the Moon, making the entire Moon’s face visible.
 Conversely, during a New Moon, the Moon lies between Earth and the Sun, shrouding its Earth-facing side in darkness.

 How does the Full Moon influence tides?
 The Moon’s gravitational tug causes Earth’s waters to bulge, birthing tides.
 During both Full and New Moons, the Sun, Earth, and Moon are in alignment, generating “spring tides.”
 These tides can swing exceptionally high or low due to the combined gravitational influences of the Sun and Moon.